The simple answer is: Yes!

 - You must simultaneously be enrolled in a High Deductible Health Plan (HDHP) to contribute to an HSA.
-The IRS sets the amounts of what is considered a HDHP annually.
-In 2020 and 2021, your annual deductible must be at least $1,400 for individual coverages and $2,800 for family coverage.
-In 2020, your out-of-pocket maximum cannot be more than $6,900 for individual coverage and $13,800 for family.
-This increases a bit in 2021 to $7,000 for individual coverage and $14,000 for family.
+The IRS sets the amounts for deductible and out-of-pocket maximum of what is considered a HDHP annually.
+Those amounts differ whether you have an individual or family plan.
 If you’re unsure if you’re enrolled in an HDHP, ask your health insurance administrator.

 - Your contributions are tax-free with respect to federal and most state taxes (as of 2019, if you live in California and New Jersey, your HSA contributions are subject to state tax).

 - The IRS also sets annual contribution limits for HSAs, which differ whether you have an individual or family account.
 If you’re 55 or over, you can contribute an additional $1,000 annually.

 - You can invest your contributions to HSAs just like you would a 401k, Roth, or other retirement accounts.

 - Your unused contributions and earnings roll over from year to year, compounding on themselves.
 They do not go away if you don’t use them.